 Once the beef is brown, drain the excess fat (if any) and add crushed garlic and ginger.
 Cook a bit more and then add brown sugar and soy sauce.

-What vegetables can I use for my Korean beef bowl?
+What vegetables can I use?

 - Water Chestnuts